Food insecurity in Scotland (2019-21)

 The UWS-Oxfam Partnership conducted, with support from the University of Warwick’s Institute for Employment Research, research on ‘decent work’.
-This project reflects the raison d’être of the UWS-Oxfam Partnership in that it developed research contributing to ‘a more equitable and sustainable Scotland’.
 The objective of the project was to support and inform advocacy work around the policy objective of ‘decent work’.
 It did so by recording, documenting and analysing people’s opinions on what constitutes ‘decent work’ and by proposing what could be done to generate ‘more decent work’.

 Chik Collins and John Connolly (UWS), Gerry McCartney (NHS), Mhairi Mackenzie (University of Glasgow) and Mick Doyle (Scottish Community Development Centre)

 This project explored the impact on public health in two Ayrshire communities (Kilmarnock and Cumnock) of public service retrenchment and austerity policies, both in the 1980s and in the period since 2008.
 The project is linked to the problematic of the so-called ‘Scottish Effect’ in health – the excess mortality in Scotland as compared to the rest of Britain which is left ‘unexplained’ after accounting for deprivation.
 This study was conducted with the support of the UWS-Oxfam Partnership and involved researchers at UWS working in collaboration with Gerry McCartney from the Public Health Observatory at NHS Health Scotland, Mhairi MacKenzie from the University of Glasgow and Mick Doyle from the Scottish Community Development Centre.

 Based on the above, the article and its findings haves featured prominently in The Herald and in Discover Society.